Product

 Then, head over to your customer list.
 We’ll need to set a couple of filters:

-1. Active customer: Ideally you want to speak to active customers.
-Reaching out to people who canceled could get a little awkward.
+1. Active customer: Ideally, you want to speak to active customers.
+Reaching out to people who canceled could be awkward.

 ltv3